AnyPcc: Compressing Any Point Cloud with a Single Universal Model: Introduction

 \item We pioneer an \textbf{Instance-Adaptive Fine-Tuning (IAFT)} strategy that resolves the trade-off between explicit and implicit compression.
-It rapidly fine-tunes a small subset of a pre-trained model's weights for each instance, enabling high-fidelity compression in seconds.
+It rapidly fine-tunes a small subset of a pre-trained model's weights per-instance, yielding a highly efficient compression model in seconds.

-\item Extensive experiments on a benchmark of 15 diverse datasets demonstrate that AnyPcc not only outperforms the latest G-PCC v23 standard but also sets a new state-of-the-art among learning-based methods, establishing a new paradigm for universal point cloud compression.
+\item Extensive experiments on a benchmark of \textbf{15 diverse datasets} demonstrate that AnyPcc not only outperforms the latest G-PCC v23 standard but also sets a new state-of-the-art among learning-based methods, establishing a new paradigm for universal point cloud compression.

 \end{itemize}